AdobeDocs/commerce-operations.en/help/performance/high-throughput-order-processing.md

 See [AsyncOrder][] in the _Module Reference Guide_.

-{:.procedure}
 To disable AsyncOrder:

-{: .bs-callout-warning}
+>[!WARNING]
+>
-Before disabling the AsyncOrder module, you must verify that _all_ asynchronous order processes are complete.
+>Before disabling the AsyncOrder module, you must verify that _all_ asynchronous order processes are complete.

 You can disable AsyncOrder using the command-line interface: